cmdcolin/cmdcolin.github.io/_posts/2022-05-27-youmaynotneedabundler.md

 type checking using `jsdoc`, just use `allowJs`/`checkJs` flags in `tsconfig.json`

-## Footnote 8:
+## Footnote 5:

-What about React?
-Bundlers not needed, and not even babel is needed: you can code your library as in `jsx` or `tsx` files and use `tsc` to compile it to React.createElement statements or other jsx transforms.
+What about using React in your library?
+Bundlers are still not needed, and not even babel is needed: you can code your library as in `jsx` or `tsx` files and use `tsc` to compile it, and it will be converted to React.createElement statements (or the newer jsx transform if you elect to use it in your tsconfig).